OpenVera docs

 • CONFIG BROKEN: ... is invalid JSON ...: open vera-system/config.json, fix the JSON, save.

-/curate doesn’t resolve / timestamp missing
+/curate timestamp missing

-If the hook complains the timestamp file is missing, seed it:
+If .claude/last-curate-date is missing, seed it:

 mkdir -p .claude && date +%Y-%m-%d > .claude/last-curate-date